mramshaw/GitLab-testing/README.md

 At the free level, it looks like GitLab offers a replacement for Travis CI.

+GitLab is fairly opinionated with regard to workflow, this is my attempt to checkit out.

 ## Testing

 So far, tested with: